Imdilshan/Imdilshan/README.md

-### 📌 2025 Goals
+### 📌 2026 Goals

 - 🧠 Strengthen CP and problem-solving with advanced topics
-- 🌐 Launch and scale full-stack web apps
+- 🌐 Launch and scale full-stack apps
 - 📚 Contribute to open-source and publish knowledge
 - 🛠 Build tools that solve real academic & developer challenges